lewisisgood/logs-analysis/README.md

 ## Acknowledgments

-* Thanks to Udacity for the Ubuntu VM and database creation file!
+* Thanks to Udacity for the Ubuntu VM and database creation file, which helped me make this project!